homelight/swan-form/packages/slider/README.md

-# @flow-form/slider
+# @swan-form/slider

-Contains the slider forms for @flow-form.
+Contains the slider forms for @swan-form.

 ## <Slide /> component